nikvo1/napari-nuclephaser/docs/Biological tasks guidelines/Population growth curves.rst

 Surprisingly, the most influential factor on waiting time is **number of objects on an image**.
 It's due to the fact that postprocess algorithm (NMS or NMM) has O(n\ :sup:`2`) `notation <https://en.wikipedia.org/wiki/Big_O_notation>`_, so it can take much more time than applying the deep learning algorithm itself.
 In our practice, inference time for one image exceeds 10-20 minutes when there are close to 100,000 objects on an image.

-.. hint:: You can track the process in the command line that you used to initiate the Napari (not available in standalone application).
-It provides an estimated time to process the whole stack.

 .. figure:: ../Images/Stack_CLI.jpg
         :scale: 50 %